-- An explosion may occur if the inert gas pressure builds up within a closed system.
-To prevent this, ensure that there is a source of pressure relief attached to the Schlenk line when the inert gas is open – this is usually in the form of a bubbler (oil or mercury).
+An explosion may occur if the inert gas pressure builds up within a closed system.
+This is generally prevented by using a bubbler which acts as a pressure relief system within the inert gas manifold of the Schlenk line.

-- Pressure build up can also occur if a reaction evolves a large volume of gas, for example when quenching pyrophoric substances10 or LiAlH₄ work-ups in particular can evolve a large volume of dihydrogen gas and should be performed controllably (often with appropriate cooling) and with an adequate source of pressure relief (e.g. a septum and bleed needle).
+Pressure build-up can also occur if a reaction evolves a large volume of gas, for example when quenching pyrophoric substances10 or LiAlH₄ work-ups; these should be performed controllably (often with appropriate cooling) and with an adequate source of pressure relief (e.g. a septum and bleed needle).

-- Reactions that have been cooled to low temperatures (from 0 °C down to -78 °C) should be left open to the inert gas (and pressure relief) whilst warming back up to room temperature – the inert gas has a lower vapour pressure at lower temperatures meaning that the gas pressure will increase on warming back to room temperature.
+Reactions that have been cooled to low temperatures (from 0 °C down to -78 °C) should be left open to the inert gas (and thus pressure relief) whilst warming back to ambient temperature.
+Since inert gas has a lower vapour pressure at lower temperature, the inert gas pressure will increase upon warming to ambient temperature.

 Manipulations under a dynamic flow of inert gas (nitrogen or argon) should never be cooled with liquid nitrogen since this will lead to condensation of the inert gas.
 In the event that this occurs, the flask should be left open to inert gas as it slowly warms to room temperature or turned to dynamic vacuum (to evaporate the inert gas) whilst maintained at liquid nitrogen temperatures.